Weilbyte/PVEDiscordDark/serverside/jsmod/README.md

 These modifications are server-side only and currently it is only working on PVE 5.4-3 as I dont have servers that run an older version.
 If you're running an older version you could send me the files needed so I could take a look at them but for now this is all I have.

 ## Installation
-Download the bash file for your version (currently only supporting 5.4-3 and 6.0-4) and run it anywhere on your Proxmox **node**.
+Download the bash file for your version and run it anywhere on your Proxmox **node**.
 If the changes arent appearing on your browser right away, please clear cache.

+Currently supported versions are 5.4-3 and 6.0-4 (but also reportedly works on 6.1-8 and inbetween).

 ## Uninstallation
 The bash script backs up the files it replaces.
 Just remove the modified file and remove the '.bak' extension from the end of the backed up files.